osmandapp/web/main/docs/user/navigation/setup/gpx-navigation.md

 ## Overview

-*The Navigation by track* (GPX) option allows you to follow a predefined route or track on a map.
-It can be particularly useful for outdoor activities such as hiking, cycling, or off-road driving, where having a planned route can enhance safety and efficiency of movement.
-If you are traveling in an organized group, this feature can help each member of the group to have the same rout information the others.
+The *Navigation by track* (GPX) option allows you to follow a predefined route or track on a map.
+It can be particularly useful for outdoor activities such as hiking, cycling, or off-road driving, where having a planned route improves safety and efficiency.
+If you are traveling in an organized group, this feature helps you and each member of the group have the same route information as the others.

-*Navigation by track* option can also be used in the everyday life.
-You can reuse previously [recorded track](../../plugins/trip-recording.md) or share it with your relatives or friends instead of explaining to them the route.
-You can also use for navigation [routes on the OsmAnd map](../../../../blog/routes/).
-How to highlight them on the map and what their colors mean is described in the [Routes section](../../map/vector-maps.md#routes) of the vector maps article.
+The *Navigation by track* option can also be used in the everyday life.
+You can use a previously [recorded track](../../plugins/trip-recording.md) or share it with your family or friends instead of explaining the route to them.
+You can also use the [routes on the OsmAnd map](../../../../blog/routes/) for navigation.
+How to highlight them on the map and what their colors mean is described in the [Routes section](../../map/vector-maps.md#routes) of the *Vector maps* article.

 <Tabs groupId="operating-systems">